calebcarr77/TestingCI/README.md

 A minimal **CI/CD pipeline** for a React + Vite + TypeScript app, automatically deployed to **GitHub Pages** via **GitHub Actions**.

-> Zero config servers.
-Push to `main` → build → deploy to Pages.

 ---

 ## Prerequisites